wearefrank/frank-runner/README.md

 # Module per config

-In case your application comprises several Frank!Configurations and you would like to have a Maven module per configuration the following setup is possible and is automatically detected by the Frank!Runner based on the presence of the war/pom.xml (see Frank2Example5 also):
+In case your application comprises several Frank!Configurations and you would like to have a Maven module per configuration you can setup your project as
+follows:

 ```
 |--projects